bbatsov/projectile/README.md

 Here's a [list](https://github.com/bbatsov/projectile/contributors) of all the people who have contributed to the development of Projectile.

+## Contribution

+Contribution is always welcome!

+Install [carton](https://github.com/rejeep/carton) if you haven't already, then:

+    $ cd /path/to/projectile
+    $ carton

+Run all tests with:

+    $ make

 ## Bugs & Improvements

 Bug reports and suggestions for improvements are always